common-fate/docs-archive/docs/approvals/configuration/org-units.md

 aws organizations list-roots
 ```

-To [create an account](https://docs.aws.amazon.com/cli/latest/reference/organizations/create-account.html) in your OU you can use the following command:
+Create an account in your OU by running the following command:

 ```
-aws organizations create-account --email <email> --account-name <account-name> --role-name <role-name> --iam-user-access-to-billing ALLOW --parent-id <ou-id>
+aws organizations create-account --account-name ApprovalsTestAccount --parent-id <ou-id> --email <email>
 ```

 ## Cleaning up